-01/10/18 - US State Dept. issued a warning with the title "Russia – Level 3: Reconsider travel" that seems to hyperbolize and generalize the same risk level over all of Russia; Moscow included (the city where most travelers go).
-Is Russia the only country with terrorist attacks risk?
-Is traveling to Moscow as risky as to Mt Elbrus?
+01.10.18 - The U.S. State Dept. issued a warning titled "Russia – Level 3: Reconsider travel" that seems to generalize the same risk level over all of Russia; Moscow included (the city where most travelers go).
+Is traveling to Moscow as risky as to Mt.
+Elbrus?

-The 10+pager (at times seems to have been written before 2017*) doesn’t have a single good word about Moscow, e.g. 'The Moscow Metro is generally not accessible to persons with disabilities'.
-Tourists with disabilities hardly generally visit Moscow Metro's 200+ stations but the best ones of the Moscow Metro Tour ARE accessible.
-Is the warning a part of the sanctions plan against 'Moscow', Russia, its people?
+The 10+ pager (at times seems to have been written before 2017*) doesn’t have a single good word about Moscow.
+E.g. 'The Moscow Metro is generally not accessible to persons with disabilities'.
+Disabled tourists hardly visit Moscow Metro's 200+ stations but the best ones of the Moscow Metro Tour ARE accessible.
+Is the warning a part of the sanctions plan against 'Moscow', its people?

 01/21/18 Russia-1 TV channel aired an interview with the Kremlin´s spokeperson (claims never lies) who referred to US-Russian relations as a 'collapse'.

 Same day US ambassador to Russia and his aides took a dip in the icy river near new New-Jerusalem monastery in Moscow region to try out an Orthodox Christian tradition for the Epiphany and 'better get to know Russia’s great culture from the inside'.